FlavScents AInsights Entry for 4-Methyl Guaiacol (CAS: 93-51-6)

 7. Toxicology, Safety & Exposure Considerations

 4-Methyl guaiacol is considered safe for use in food and fragrance applications at typical exposure levels.
-Oral exposure through flavor use is supported by an established ADI, with a wide margin of safety.
-Dermal exposure in fragrance applications is generally well-tolerated, with low potential for irritation or sensitization.
-Inhalation exposure is minimal due to its moderate volatility, but occupational safety measures should be observed during handling.
+Oral exposure through flavor use is supported by its GRAS status, with an acceptable daily intake (ADI) not specifically established but considered safe within typical use levels.
+Dermal exposure in fragrances is generally low risk, with no significant irritation or sensitization reported.
+Inhalation exposure is minimal due to its moderate volatility, but occupational exposure should be managed with standard safety practices.

 Citation hooks: EFSA; FEMA; PubChem; toxicology literature